wet-boew/vocab/src/acr/readme.md

 (**State:** *Prototype*)

-Property - A conformance result of a tested requirement
+Property - A conformance option used with a standard to establish a compliant to

 Instances can be found in [act:standard/profiles/](https://github.com/wet-boew/act-rules/tree/main/src/standard/profiles)